scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[21:15]** For the nature of man is always changeable.

-**[21:16]** For we have by no means been frm the beginning what we now are, and what we now are we shall not afterwards remain.
+**[21:16]** For we have by no means been from the beginning what we now are, and what we now are we shall not afterwards remain.

 **[21:17]** For if a consummation had not been prepared for all, in vain would have been their beginning.